Skip to main content

 If Authentication is required for the meeting and attendees don’t sign in, they will not be able to get into the session until they sign in, nor will they be placed in the Waiting Room.
 They will need to sign in with a Cornell account.

-If Authentication is not required for the meeting but you have the waiting room enabled, when attendees don't sign in they will go the waiting room until admitted, then show as guests.
-In the Participants window, you'll see whatever name they choose.
+If Authentication is not required for the meeting but you have the waiting room enabled, when attendees don’t sign in they will go to the waiting room until admitted, then show as guests.
+In the Participants window, you’ll see whatever name they choose.

 Limit a Meeting to Authenticated Users Only